 …where they have a clandestine meeting beneath the trees.

-After their truck gets stuck at Rue de Nevers, allegedly the narrowest street in Paris, Ethan and Walker (Henry Cavill) get on their motorbikes which just happens to be parked at the right spot.
+After their truck gets stuck on Rue de Nevers, allegedly the narrowest street in Paris, Hunt and Walker (Henry Cavill) get on their motorbikes which just happens to be parked at the right spot.

 Tenet (2020)